Nick Knatterton: History

 This explanation can not be seen as entirely truthful, as Schmidt had already drawn comics since his childhood and also used speech bubbles in an experienced manner.
 Another story tells that some time around 1946 Schmidt had received an issue of the American comic Classics Illustrated containing a comic based on a novel by Charles Dickens.
 Schmidt's friend viewed comics as an art form of the future, and so Schmidt became interested in the matter, became familiar with Superman, changed the beginning of the story "Der Schuß in den künstlichen Hinterkopf" to a more comic-like fashion and offered it to the magazine Quick where he had submitted caricatures.
 The editor Anton Sailer accepted the submission and the comic started being published as a continuing story.

-The comic soon became popular, and only few people realised it was a parody of comics.
+The comic soon became popular, and only a few people realised it was a parody of comics.
 At first Schmidt only wrote parody into the comic, but soon he started inserting satirical references to daily politics and the community life of the two German countries.
 Sometimes Schmidt even quite directly attacked Konrad Adenauer, Franz Josef Strauss and Erich Mende in his stories.
 The collected publications of Nick Knatterton are still missing four pages that have not been seen since 1957 - apparently because Strauss engages in questionable arms trade in them.
 These pages were shown at Schmidt's 100th anniversary exhibition in the Hannover comics museum.

-The comic also had merchandising (playing cards, colouring books, masks etc.) and the stories were also published in foreign magazines.
+The comic also had merchandising (playing cards, colouring books, masks etc.) and the stories were published in foreign magazines.
 The comic was published for many years, but creating new stories became increasingly more difficult for Schmidt: